cristaloleg/awesome-manifesto/README.md

 - [ ] SSO to anything
   - better organisation of credentials
 - [ ] each office should have global admin
-  - different timezones are bottleneck
+  - different timezones are a bottleneck

 ### Space
 - [ ] engineers apart from non-engineers